renlabs-dev/prediction-swarm/docs/streams/pred-finding.md

 Conditional predictions ("if X then Y") are valid.

-Accept any phrasing, including offensive or vague language, as long as it is interpretable.
+- Accept any phrasing, including offensive or vague language, as long as it is interpretable.
+- If you have at least 60/100 confidence a prediction is sarcasm or irony rather than genuine, it is invalid.
+- Implicit predictions can be valid, like clear positive or negative sentiment expressed about a specific asset or entity.

 QUALITY SCORING (0-100 per dimension)